 Conditioned reflexes

-• these are the reactions acquired by the body in the process of individual development based on "life experience"
+• these are reactions acquired by the body in the process of individual development based on “life experience”

-• are unstable and depending on certain conditions they can develop, gain a foothold or disappear; this is their property and is reflected in their very name
+• are unstable and, depending on certain conditions, they can develop, gain a foothold or disappear; this is their property and is reflected in their very name

-• carried out through functional temporary links
+• carried out through functional temporary connections

-For the formation of conditioned reflexes, a temporary connection, a closure between the cortical cells that perceive the conditioned stimulus, and the cortical neurons that are part of the arc of the unconditioned reflex, is necessary.
+For the formation of conditioned reflexes, it is necessary to create a temporary connection, a closure between the cortical cells that perceive conditioned stimulation and the cortical neurons that are part of the unconditioned reflex arc.

 Unconditioned reflexes